What does a video game artist do?

-A Game Artist is a generalist animator who creates both 2D and 3D art for video games.
-Working from design briefs and concept art, Game Artists give expression to the script from the storyboard to populate the world of the game.
+A game artist is often a generalist animator and/or 3D modeler who creates both 2D and 3D art for video games.
+Working from design briefs and concept art, game artists give expression to the script from the storyboard to populate the world of the game.

 They work on all the visual elements required to put a game together, including characters, objects, textures, assets, environments, props, vehicles, weapons, etc.

-Many animators will specialize in one or more of these areas as game development becomes increasingly sophisticated.
+Many game artists will specialize in one or more of these areas as game development becomes increasingly sophisticated.
 The extent of the role also depends on the size of the studio and project.

-During the course of their career they may take on a variety of positions within an animation team, leading to an ever-increasing deeper understanding of the process.
+During the course of their career they may take on a variety of positions within an animation and/or modeling or assets team, leading to an ever-increasing deeper understanding of the process.

-Game Artists design preliminary sketches and develop them according to a video game’s general style.
-They then create 2D or 3D animations from these sketches under the supervision of the Lead Artist.
+Game artists design preliminary sketches and develop them according to a video game’s general style.
+They then create 2D or 3D models from these sketches under the supervision of the Lead Artist.
 These elements create the world, its mood, and unique personality.

-There are various areas of specialization for Game Artists, including character design, architecture and landscapes, lighting, modeling, special effects, and texturing for 3D animation.
+There are various areas of specialization for game artists, including character design, architecture and landscapes, lighting, modeling, special effects, texturing, and animation.

 - Liaising with lead designers and developers regarding the style and feel of the game